cypherbits/papers/general/Making the safest not safe chat.md

 - Provide a way to implement the safest not safe chat.
 - This means the safest chat that we could develop using only server-side cryptography.
-- This idea comes from le-chat-php used on some Dark Webs.
+- This idea comes from _le-chat-php_ used on some Dark Webs.
 Javascript is most of the time disabled, so we cannot use it for real safe end-to-end encryption in the browser.
 We can think of the safest unsafe way of providing privacy with only server-side crypto.
 - We will focus on a general view so any application, not just a chat app can get ideas to get better privacy and security for its users.
-- In this case we will be using the standard, and most recommended modern cryptography library: libsodium.
+- In this case we will be using the standard, and most recommended modern cryptography library: _libsodium_.

 ## 3. Dictionary